DreamWorks Animation: DreamWorks SKG era (1994–2004)

 On October 12, 1994, a trio of entertainment players—film director and producer Steven Spielberg, former Disney executive Jeffrey Katzenberg, and music executive David Geffen—founded DreamWorks SKG (the three letters taken from the surnames of the founders).
 To build the talent base, Spielberg brought over artists from his London-based studio, Amblimation, while Katzenberg recruited some of the top animation staff from Disney.
 Some of Amblimation's artists came to DreamWorks in 1995, when the studio's last feature, Balto, was completed, with the rest doing so following the studio's closure in 1997.

-In 1995, DreamWorks signed a co-production deal with Pacific Data Images to form subsidiary PDI, LLC (PDI owned 60% of PDI, LLC, while DreamWorks SKG owned 40%).
+In 1995, DreamWorks SKG finalized a co-production agreement with Pacific Data Images (PDI) to establish PDI, LLC.
+Under the terms of the agreement, PDI retained 60% ownership, while DreamWorks SKG held the remaining 40%.
 This new unit would produce computer-generated feature films, beginning with Antz in 1998.
-In the same year, DreamWorks SKG produced The Prince of Egypt, which used both CGI technology and traditional animation techniques.
+In the same year, DreamWorks produced The Prince of Egypt, which used both CGI technology and traditional animation techniques.

 In 1997, DreamWorks partnered with British stop-motion animation studio Aardman Animations to co-produce and distribute Chicken Run (2000), a stop-motion film already in pre-production with Pathé taking rights in several European territories.
 Two years later they extended the deal for an additional four films.
 With Aardman doing stop-motion and the existing traditional and computer productions, they covered all three major styles of animation.
 This partnership had DreamWorks participating in the production of stop-motion films in Bristol, and also had Aardman participating in some of the CGI films made in the United States.

-Three years later, DreamWorks SKG created DreamWorks Animation, a new business division that would regularly produce both types of animated feature films.
+Three years later, DreamWorks created DreamWorks Animation, a new business division that would regularly produce both types of animated feature films.
 The same year DW acquired a majority interest (90%) in PDI, and reformed it into PDI/DreamWorks, the Northern California branch of its new business division.

 In 2001, Shrek was released and went on to win the first Academy Award for Best Animated Feature Film.
 Due to the success of CGI animated films, DWA decided the same year to exit hand-drawn animation business after their next two films, Spirit: Stallion of the Cimarron (2002) and Sinbad: Legend of the Seven Seas (2003), making a total of five hand-drawn films.
 Beginning with Shrek 2 (2004), all released films, other than the stop-motion film Wallace & Gromit: The Curse of the Were-Rabbit (2005) co-produced with Aardman, were produced with CGI.
 The releases of Shrek 2 and Shark Tale also made DWA the first animation studio to produce two CGI animated features in a single year.